Squib (keelboat): The squib today

-By 2010, there are 27 local fleets in the British Isles and Ireland, 10 of which have over 20 boats.
+By 2010, there are 27 local fleets in the British Isles, 10 of which have over 20 boats.
 In 2008, the 40th Anniversary Regatta, with 45 entries, was held at Burnham-on-Crouch.

 The Squib is not only raced.
 Cruising is a major feature of the life of the Squib Fleet at Newhaven and Seaford YC and a version of the Squib cruised from Glasgow to Inverness – and one crossed the Atlantic.

 The Squib is a favourite boat for people with disabilities and, for example, the East Anglia Sailing Trust, an organisation aimed at providing sailing opportunities for disabled people, uses a fleet of Squibs.
 In 2009, the Special Olympics (for people with learning disabilities) were held in Leicester.
 The sailing events were at Rutland and the Squib was selected as the competition boat.

 The class is beginning to have international aspirations.
 There is a fleet regularly raced in Malaysia.
 In the early days a couple of Squibs went to Tortola, in the British Virgin Islands as day charter boats and a fleet grew there but none of the boats now remain in use.
 Other early Squibs went to South Africa, Greece, Germany and Australia.
 Six brand new Squibs recently went to Germany and there is talk of the class featuring in Kiel Woche and of racing on the IJsselmeer in the Netherlands.